 We live our lives mostly confined within limited and increasingly virtual bubbles of daily existence built around productivity and consumption.
 We’re part of a system that turns everything into a for-profit business — the US healthcare being perhaps the most shameful example — sacrificing our health and even lives in the name of profit and limitless growth.
 It is a system that shackles people with lifelong debt, drives income and wealth inequality to grotesque levels, and buys favourable regulations to lobbyists and corporate campaign contributors.

 Life in this system leaves little space and time to wonder and wander in the real world — the natural world — looking for answers.
 We are conditioned from birth to want and consume, aspire to wealth, celebrity status, social media followings, and power.
-Wealth and fame are the ideas of success, even if they don’t correlate with a fulfilling and happy life.
-This no longer matters in America because inner happiness is not really in high demand — certainly not as high as the image of happiness that's easily broadcast through a plethora of social media and reflected in other people’s desiring eyes.
+Wealth and fame are the ideas of success, even if they don’t actually correlate with a fulfilling and happy life.
+This no longer matters in America because inner happiness is not really in high demand — certainly not as high as the image of happiness that's easily broadcast through a plethora of social media and then reflected in other people’s desiring eyes.
 At the same time, in the US — not yet the UK — not having a certain level of wealth and a job with good health insurance puts one at risk of financial ruin in case of a serious illness, forcing millions to crowdfund for medical bills.

 Today, nearly three-quarters of Americans die in debt, sometimes passing it onto those they leave behind, and the problem is soaring in the UK.
 The debt trap starts early on, condemning most people to lives spent trying to pay it back while keeping up with current expenses, often stuck in ‘bullshit jobs’ in stress and fear of losing them.
 Then comes COVID.
 In addition to its staggering death toll, the pandemic eliminated some 10 million American jobs — along with the health insurance plans they offered — exacerbated existing inequalities and worsened the housing and eviction crisis — some 30 to 40 million people are at risk of losing their homes.
 But these problems are not new —I saw them in sharp relief and against all of my immigrant expectations a whole 20 years ago.
-They’ve been there for decades, caused by a steady erosion of regulatory protections and standards, privatisation of public services, shipping of jobs abroad, bailing out of the financial system and corporations instead of the people, etc. As well as the culture of living beyond means and on credit — stretching oneself to the limits, with little savings, no slack and no give anywhere, just like businesses operating just-in-time supply chains to lower overheads for maximum efficiency and profit.
-That means no resilience to withstand a crisis.
+They’ve been there for decades, caused by a steady erosion of regulatory protections and standards, privatisation of public services, shipping of jobs abroad, bailing out of the financial system and corporations instead of the people, etc. As well as the culture of living beyond means on credit — stretching oneself to the limits, with little savings, no slack and no give anywhere, just like businesses operating just-in-time supply chains to lower overheads for maximum efficiency and profit.
+That means no resilience to withstand a crisis, even a small one.

-On the other hand, is it a surprise that people are not that concerned with the plight of others if they receive little help in their own struggle in a cruel and dehumanising reality, which nonetheless teases with the illusionary possibility of living the dream — a distorted and empty illusion itself?
+On the other hand, is it a surprise that people are not that concerned with the plight of others if they receive little help in their own struggle in a cruel reality, which nonetheless teases with the illusionary possibility of living the dream — a distorted and empty illusion itself?
 Empathy, kindness, openness, collaboration, and generosity lose to selfishness, indifference, greed, anger, aversion towards others and aggression.
-This was particularly visible amongst the Capitol-storming, predominantly white male mob, who also resent and mourn their painful loss of social standing, racial privilege, and power over others.
+This is I think what we saw amongst the Capitol-storming, predominantly white male mob, who also resent and mourn their painful loss of social standing, racial privilege, and power over others.
 They see their “rightful” position of a white Christian male under threat of losing the center stage.
 Those without a college education have even more reasons for outrage due to declining well-paying blue-collar jobs and mating prospects (note the rise of the incels and links with violence), and they very much see it as a zero-sum game — their loss is because of someone else’s gain.
-They feel threatened by Black people, Hispanics, Indians, Asians, women, non-binary people, etc. and many are ready to use violence to ‘defend’ their way of life —made possible thanks to decades and centuries of white man’s privilege. . .
+They feel threatened by Black people, Hispanics, Indians, Asians, women, non-binary people, etc. and many are ready to use violence to ‘defend’ their way of life —made possible thanks to decades and centuries of a white man’s privilege. . .

 These feelings are exploited by crafty, power-hungry politicians such as Trump who find catchy slogans and convenient scapegoats in ‘the others’, who are shunned, feared, discriminated against, and attacked.
 This is, of course, not a new phenomenon, and not limited to the US.
 I have also experienced it as an immigrant in Brexit UK and have seen it in “Law and Justice” Poland against LQBTQ+ and women — although the issues are not the same or not of the same intensity.